 Soft Coat Low E Window Glass

-This type of coating provides outstanding solar control and is ideal for those homes located in an area that experiences both hot and cold weather conditions.
-Soft-coated low E window glass reflects both cold and hot air away from the home.
+This type of coating provides outstanding solar control and is ideal for homes in an area that experiences both hot and cold weather conditions.
+Soft-coated low E window glass reflects both cold and hot air away from home.
 It is applied to pre-cut sections of window glass via an offline room-temperature vacuum chamber.
 After this process is complete, it is then sealed in an insulated glass (Ig) or laminated glass unit and installed in replacement windows.

 Hard Coat Low E Window Glass